jallsop2/computer-vision-rock-paper-scissors/README.md

 # Rock Paper Scissors Computer Vision Project

-The aim of theis project is to create a program to allow me to play rock paper scissors against the computer, using my webcam.
+The aim of this project is to create a program to allow me to play rock paper scissors against the computer, using my webcam.

 ## Milestone 2
 I created the computer vision model to detect whether I am signing rock, paper, scissors or nothing using the webcam.